 Cosmetics aren’t the issue.

-Flat irons aren’t tools.
+Flat irons aren’t solutions.

-They’re crutches—used when shape has failed you.
+They’re fallback—used when structural design has already failed you.

 A good shape isn’t decorative.

-It’s meant to carry you—emotionally, cognitively, structurally.
+It’s functional architecture—built to carry you emotionally, cognitively, and structurally.

 This work isn’t about changing how you look.